East Hills, New York: Power

-PSEG Long Island provides power to all homes and businesses within the Village of East Hills.
+PSEG Long Island provides power to all homes and businesses within the Village of East Hills, on behalf of the Long Island Power Authority.

 Sewage

 Most places in East Hills are not connected to a sanitary sewer system – although there were failed plans in the 1970s to create a sewer district for much of northwestern Nassau County, which would have included East Hills in the second phase of the $122 million (1972 USD) project.
-As such, the majority of homes and businesses in East Hills rely on cesspools and septic systems.
+Accordingly, the overwhelming majority of homes and businesses in East Hills rely on cesspools and septic systems.

 The few properties in East Hills which are connected to sanitary sewers are connected to the Nassau County Sewage District's sanitary sewage network, via its East Hills Interceptor line.

 Trash collection

 Trash collection services in East Hills are provided and operated by the village.

 Water

-The Village of East Hills is served by four water districts:
+The Village of East Hills is served by the following water districts: